 I thought it might be interesting to some to see a quick summary of the process of making a bowl.

 Making a bowl starts in the woods, for me it's usually Ashridge Estate timber yard where the rangers help me select and collect a felled tree.

 The foresters at Ashridge do not harvest trees for profit but manage the woodland for the good of biodiversity and visitors.
 Trees are only felled if they pose a danger to visitors, to protect ancient habitat and restore biodiversity or because of damage or disease.

 They have a lot of Ash at the moment due to Ash Dieback which is sadly decimating Ash trees throughout the country, so Ash is what I chose and this log contained dark heartwood which not all ash do, we call it 'Olive Ash'.

 When I get my log home I chainsaw it up into bowl blanks and other shapes and sizes for my various products.

 I turn the blank on my lathe with handheld woodturning chisels, there are an array of tools for different jobs but they generally do the same thing - cut the wood.

-I shape the outside of the bowl first and cut a little foot or tenon into the bottom so my gripping chuck jaws can hold them to the lathe and I can then get into hollowing the bowl of the piece out.
+I shape the outside of the bowl first and cut a little foot, or tenon, into the bottom so my gripping chuck jaws can hold them to the lathe and I can then get into hollowing the bowl.